Ambition42/PACEM-Project/README.md

 # PACEM Project

 ## Overview
-PACEM is an immersive ambiance system designed for tabletop role-playing games (TTRPGs) like Dungeons & Dragons.
+The PACEM is an immersive ambiance system designed for tabletop role-playing games (TTRPGs) like Dungeons & Dragons.
 It dynamically adjusts background music and LED lighting based on the game master's descriptions.
 The system consists of:

  - A voice recognition program that analyzes the game master's descriptions and extracts keywords.